Esh07/iGSE-Energy-Management-System/README.md

 # iGSE Energy Management System - Webapp

-The iGSE Energy Management System aims to provide Shangri-La residents with a platform to manage their energy consumption and bills.
-It includes a web interface and a REST API.
+iGSE Energy Management System: A tool for managing energy consumption and bills, featuring a web interface and a REST API.

 For detailed documentation, please refer to the [:book: Documentation](./DOCUMENTATION.md) file.